gampleman/quick_check.js/readme.md

 quick_check.js is an implementation of QuickCheck in JavaScript.
 (Actually the implementation is written in CoffeeScript, but that doesn't matter much).

+**Note:** I would now recommend new users to look into [fast-check](https://github.com/dubzzz/fast-check) which is a more modern alternative to this project.

 It works by integrating with existing test libraries.
 For example Jasmine expectations are written like this: